afrihub/AfriCoin/README.md

 Download
 --------

-Please visit https://github.com/afrihub/AfriCoin/releases contains pre-compiled binaries and also source code to built from source. compile-guide.md contains, Linux and Windows build instructions.
+Please visit https://github.com/afrihub/AfriCoin/releases contains pre-compiled binaries and also source code to be built from source. compile-guide.md contains, Linux and Windows build instructions.